Admissions

 • a certificate of recognition (nostrification) of secondary school (maturity) certificate / higher education diploma, if applicable [read more]

-• a photocopy of an id (passport’s personal data page and page with visa).
+• a photocopy of an ID (passport’s personal data page and page with visa).
 A copy must be certified by the UW upon your arrival to Poland

-Here you can find all recruitment deadlines of first and second cycle studies for the academic year 2022/2023
+Here you can find all recruitment deadlines of first and second cycle studies for the academic year 2025/2026

 When you do not have any English language certificate

-Information about PhD candidates
+Information for PhD candidates